HY-sTeam/DSA4213-Project/README.md

    - [ ] test out individual components of `app.py` and other `pages/page.py` separately, you will need to construct your own psql container here, failing to do so may lead several errors (will be stated in `details/README.md`).
    - [ ] test out individual components of `src/code.py`.

-## An Optimistics Team

-Wish you a happy exploring! 🎉🎉🎉
+Happy exploring! 🎉🎉🎉

-We treasure and welcome any discussions and suggestions for future development of this project.
+We treasure and welcome any suggestions for future development of this project.
 You can always drop us an email to us by the right upper ... button >> Report A Bug in our application.

-If it's a happy Sunday, the person in charge will prolly refer you to [this song](https://youtu.be/fLexgOxsZu0) heiheihei.